ThiagoGrabe/ENEM2017/README.md

 The higher the HDI, better the average of ENEM score.
 It impacts people's life, because this exam in Brazil is the chosen one for all free universities and a great part of the population does not have condition to afford a private university.

 Another important result considering the Brazil regions is that South and Southeast have a higher average ENEM score compared to other regions.
-It also can be seen that São Paulo, Rio de Janeiro, Belo Horizonte and DF have the highest scores.
+It also can be seen that São Paulo, Paraná, Belo Horizonte and DF have the highest scores.

 ![BrazilMap-scores](https://github.com/ThiagoGrabe/ENEM2017/blob/master/img/BrazilMap-ENEMscore.png)

-For further insights we invite you to download the POWER BI Dashboard and explore by yourself.
+For further insights we invite you to download the POWER BI Dashboard and explore the analysis.